aliyun/terraform-provider-alicloud/website/docs/r/hbr_ecs_backup_client.html.markdown

 ## Notice

-> Please read the following precautions carefully before deleting a client:
+-> **Note:** Please read the following precautions carefully before deleting a client:
 1. You cannot delete active clients that have received heartbeat packets within one hour.
-2. You can make the client inactive by change the status of client to `ACTIVATED`.
+2. You can make the client inactive by change the status of client to `STOPPED`.
 3. The resources bound to the client will be deleted in cascade, including:
     - Backup plan
     - Backup task (Running in the background)
     - Snapshot

 ## Import